Émile Clapeyron

 Benoît Paul Émile Clapeyron (/fr/; 26 January 1799 – 28 January 1864) was a French engineer and physicist, one of the founders of thermodynamics.
+He is known for developing the ideal gas law.

 Life

 Born in Paris, Clapeyron studied at the École polytechnique, graduating in 1818.
 He also studied at École des mines.
 In 1820 he and Gabriel Lamé went to Saint Petersburg to teach and work at the school of public works there.
 He returned to Paris only after the Revolution of July 1830, supervising the construction of the first railway lines connecting Paris to Versailles and Paris to Saint-Germain.

 The half brothers Stéphane Mony and Eugène Flachat collaborated in this project, which was financed by Adolphe d'Eichthal^{(fr)}, Rothschild, Auguste Thurneyssen, Sanson Davillier and the Péreire brothers.

 Clapeyron took his steam engine designs to England in 1836 to find a manufacturer and engaged Sharp, Roberts and Co.

 From 1844 to 1859 Clapeyron was a professor at École des Ponts et Chaussées.

 Clapeyron married Mélanie Bazaine, daughter of Pierre-Dominique Bazaine (mathematician and ingénieur des ponts), and older sister of Pierre-Dominique (Adolphe) Bazaine (railway engineer) and François Achille Bazaine (Marshal of France).